-By far the easiest exchange calculation for travelers from the U.S. is to simply spend dollars.
-Many things along the tourist trail are priced in U.S. dollars because of instability in the local currency – the Costa Rican Colón.
-If you do find yourself spending colones you can use the super simple exchange equivalencies below to know about how much you’re spending.
+If you do find yourself spending colones you can use the simple exchange equivalencies below to know about how much you’re spending.

 Prices are often posted in dollars and colones making it unnecessary to do a conversion, but for the times when do need to convert it’s very easy.
-As long as you’re not worried about getting it exactly correct down to a fraction of a penny you can simply double the number shown on the Costa Rican currency and that’s its value in dollars.
+Prior to February 2014 when the currency took a nosedive this estimate was pretty exact.